pranav-ganesh/tp/docs/DeveloperGuide.md

 1. Command entered by user is passed into the LogicManager
 2. AddressBookParser parses the command
-3. AddressBookParser creates an FilterCommand
+3. AddressBookParser creates a FilterCommand
 4. LogicManager executes the FilterCommand and creates a Comparator with the category field specified by the user
-5. The Comparator is used to sort the FilteredList of persons in Model
+5. The Comparator is used to sort the FilteredList of contacts in Model
-6. The count field specified by the user is used to limit the number of persons displayed in the GUI
+6. The count field specified by the user is used to limit the number of contacts displayed in the GUI

 The Sequence Diagram below illustrates the interactions within the Logic component for the execute("filter gender 3") API call.